chiefGui/jquery.model/README.md

 The only hard dependency is [jQuery](http://jquery.com).

 ### Installation
-You can pick your file on [/dist/](https://github.com/chiefGui/jquery.model/tree/master/dist/)'s folder, or downloading by Bower:
+You can pick your files on [/dist/](https://github.com/chiefGui/jquery.model/tree/master/dist/)'s folder, or downloading them by Bower:

 ```